-If you click on your Google Chrome browser’s tile on Windows 8 Start Screen or any shortcut and find that Chrome browser will not open, then this post will surely interest you.
-Specifically, you may also receive the Class not registered Chrome.exe error in Windows 10/8/7.
+If you click on your Google Chrome browser’s shortcut and find that Chrome browser will not open or start, then this post will surely interest you.
+Specifically, you may also receive the Class not registered Chrome.exe error in Windows 11/10/8/7.

 I faced this problem suddenly today – no idea how or when it happened since Internet Explorer is by default browser by choice, but when I did and found the solution to it, I decided to write this post.

 Class not registered Chrome.exe